chrisrob210/Unity-Scripts-Collection/README.md

 ## Lights

-[Flashlight](https://github.com/Christopher-Robinson210/Flashlight) - A simple toggle flashlight script
+[Flashlight](https://github.com/Christopher-Robinson210/Flashlight) - A simple toggle flashlight script that plays a sound on toggle